OCA/project/project_issue_reference/README.rst

 To use this module, you need to:

-* go to in any model or object in tree or form view.
+* go to a model or object in tree or form view configured (ie Partner ou Product).
 * select a record (if your are in tree view).
 * select 'Report an issue' in the 'More' button.
+* the issue and its 'Issue Origin' field is set
-* Complete and save the issue form.
+* complete and save the issue form.

 Configuation